Justice Dept. Expected to File Antitrust Action Vs. Google

 Lawmakers and consumer advocates accuse Google of abusing its dominance in online search and advertising to stifle competition and boost its profits.

-Spokespeople for Google, whose parent company is Alphabet Inc., and headquarters is in Mountain View, California, didn't immediately respond to a request for comment Thursday.
+Spokespeople for Google, whose parent company is Alphabet Inc., and headquarters is in Mountain View, California, declined comment Thursday.

 Google has maintained that although its businesses are large, they are useful and beneficial to consumers.
 The company says its services face ample competition and have unleashed innovations that help people manage their lives.
 Most of its services are offered for free in exchange for personal information that helps Google sell its ads.